Multiple Home Owner Grant

 The amount of a multiple home owner grant is determined based on:

-An eligible occupant is an individual who would qualify for a home owner grant, with the exception of being the registered owner.
+In order to claim a home owner grant on behalf of your eligible occupants, they must meet all qualifications for a home owner grant, with the exception of being the registered owner.

 The property taxes attributed to your eligible occupants depend on the value or size of their residence and the lease agreement or rights that are in place for your building or land.